diecasfranco/symCAP/README.md

 # symCAP Symbiosis Custom Annotation Pipeline
-Script used to annotate genomes from primary symbionts
+Script used to annotate genomes from primary symbionts in planthoppers

 # Required software